 Option Awards.
 These columns set forth, for each stock option grant made to the NEO, the number of shares of the Company's common stock that can be acquired upon exercise of outstanding options.
-Equity Incentive Plan awards are performance-based options subject to the achievement of performance-based targets established by the Compensation Committee.
-Awards for which the performance conditions have been met, but that have not yet vested as of December 31, 2017 are included in the "unexercisable" column.
-See the "Compensation Discussion and Analysis" section set forth elsewhere herein for a description of the performance-based targets.

 Stock Awards.
 These columns set forth, for each restricted stock grant made to the NEO, the number of shares of the Company's common stock that can be acquired upon the lapse of restrictions.
-Market value amounts represent the product of the closing price of our common stock on December 29, 2017 of \$34.50, multiplied by the number of unvested shares.
+Market value amounts represent the product of the closing price of our common stock on December 31, 2019 of \$37.91, multiplied by the number of unvested shares.

-2017 OPTION EXERCISES AND STOCK VESTED
+2019 OPTION EXERCISES AND STOCK VESTED

-The following table sets forth certain information regarding the exercise by our NEOs or vesting of equity awards held by such NEOs during 2017 and the amount realized on such exercise or vesting for each NEO.
+The following table sets forth certain information regarding the exercise by our NEOs of options or vesting of equity awards held by such NEOs during 2019 and the amount realized on such exercise or vesting for each NEO.

 Option Awards Stock Awards

 Name Number of Shares Acquired on Exercise Value Realized on Exercise Number of Shares Acquired on Vesting Value Realized on Vesting

+Kelly Williams \$ 15,264 \$ 547,567

-Erik Olsson \$ - 25,808 \$ 781,999
+Erik Olsson 44,308 1,586,580

-Van Welch
+Van Welch - 11,164 385,459

-Mark Funk 210,179 1,509,503 32,010 978,136

-Kelly Williams 7,390 215,595

-Mark Krivoruchka ·
+Mark Krivoruchka 6,259 226,959

-Christopher Miner 521 2,147 4,201 124,620
+Christopher Miner 1,671 18,231 9,207 330,286

-Chad Ainsworth 164 5,535
+Chad Ainsworth 9,418 57,759 1,843 65,523

 The value realized on the exercise of options is computed as the difference between the market price of the Company's common stock on the date of exercise and the exercise price of the option award, multiplied by the number of options exercised.
-The value realized on the vesting of stock awards is the closing price of our common stock on the NASDAQ Stock Market on the vesting date multiplied by the number of shares vested.
+The value realized on the vesting of stock awards is the closing price of our common stock on the Nasdaq Stock Market on the vesting date multiplied by the number of shares vested.
 The number of shares and value realized on vesting includes shares that were withheld at the time of vesting to satisfy minimum tax withholding obligations.

-2017 PENSION BENEFITS
+2019 PENSION BENEFITS